johanclaesson/picpocket/README.md

 #Picpocket

-Picpocket is an image/picture viewer which requires GNU Emacs 24+ compiled with ImageMagick.
-It has commands for:
+Picpocket is an image viewer which requires GNU Emacs 24.4+ compiled with ImageMagick.
+It have commands for:

 * File operations on the picture files (delete, move, copy, hardlink).
 * Scale and rotate the picture.